What is SCEMA?

 SCEMA is the premiere code enforcement conference in the country.
 The two-day academy is filled with collaborative workshops and networking opportunities with professionals from across the country.
 The academy helps cities to implement strategic code enforcement solutions that involve multiple branches of local government.

-Our next academy takes place June 13-14, 2024 in Memphis, TN.
-This year, teams will also have the option to participate in a half-day SCEMA community tour and visit to the Shelby County Environmental Court on Wednesday, June 12, 2024.
+Our next academy takes place June 12-13, 2025 in Memphis, TN.
+Teams will also have the option to send one or more representatives to participate in a special receivership roundtable being hosted by the Vacant Property Receivership Consortium that will begin on Tuesday evening, June 10th, and to participate in a half-day SCEMA community tour and visit to the Shelby County Environmental Court on Wednesday, June 11, 2025.

 Who can attend SCEMA?